xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \subparagraph &lt;subparagraph-name&gt; (subparagraph title) {#cmdsubparagraph}

-<p>Creates a named subparagraph with name &lt;subparagraph-name&gt;.
-The title of the subparagraph should be specified as the second argument of the <span class="doxyComputerOutput">\subparagraph</span> command.</p>
+Creates a named subparagraph with name &lt;subparagraph-name&gt;.
+The title of the subparagraph should be specified as the second argument of the <span class="doxyComputerOutput">\subparagraph</span> command.

 :::warning
-<p>This command only works inside a paragraph of a related page documentation block and <em>not</em> in other documentation blocks!</p>
+This command only works inside a paragraph of a related page documentation block and <em>not</em> in other documentation blocks!
 :::